Interstate 405 (Washington): 21st century

 In 2005, the "Renton to Bellevue Project" was added as an additional Nickel Project, and would have added two lanes in each direction between SR 169 and I-90.
 However, in November 2007, voters rejected the ballot measure which would have provided the additional funds necessary for this project.
 At this time the project is still largely unfunded.
 The web site "Road to Ruin" ranks the widening of I-405 as the fourth most wasteful highway project in the United States.
 The project is designed to help traffic move more smoothly on I-405.

 A 2008 construction project demolished the Wilburton Tunnel, which formerly covered a portion of the freeway between Factoria and Bellevue and carried the BNSF Woodinville Subdivision.

 On September 27, 2015, a set of high-occupancy toll lanes (HOT lanes) opened on I-405 between Bellevue and Lynnwood, replacing the existing HOV lanes from NE 6th Street to I-5/SR 525.
 Construction on the southern half of the HOT lanes system, extending to the SR 167 interchange in Renton, began in 2020 and is scheduled to be completed in 2024 at a cost of $1.2 billion.

 The City of Bellevue plans to construct a lidded park over a section of I-405 between 4th and 6th streets as part of its "Grand Connection" program.
-A new half-diamond interchange at Northeast 132nd Street in Kirkland is scheduled to open in 2023, while the Northeast 85th Street interchange is planned to be reconstructed as part of a bus rapid transit project.
+A new half-diamond interchange at Northeast 132nd Street in Kirkland opened on May 20, 2024, while the Northeast 85th Street cloverleaf interchange is planned to be reconstructed as part of a bus rapid transit project.

 Transit service

 The I-405 corridor is served by several express bus routes operated by Sound Transit, King County Metro, and Community Transit.
 They connect several hubs that are centered around Bellevue Transit Center, accessed via the HOV ramp at Northeast 6th Street in Downtown Bellevue, and continue beyond I-405 to Everett, Burien, and the Green River Valley.
 The freeway also has several large park-and-ride facilities that are served by flyer stops and direct access HOV ramps.
 In 2017, 202 bus trips on the I-405 corridor carried approximately 6,800 passengers during peak periods on an average weekday.

 The Sound Transit 3 ballot measure, passed in 2016, includes $1 billion in funding for a bus rapid transit (BRT) system covering the entirety of the I-405 corridor using the expanded HOT lanes.
-The system, part of the Stride network, will have two lines: S1 from Burien to Bellevue and S2 from Bellevue to Lynnwood.
+The system, part of the Stride network, will have two lines: the S1 Line from Burien to Bellevue and the S2 Line from Bellevue to Lynnwood.
 The Stride lines will serve eleven stations, mostly at existing flyer stops, and have a maximum frequency of 10 minutes during peak periods.
-They are scheduled to open between 2026 and 2027.
+They are scheduled to open between 2028 and 2029.
 One of the new stations on the BRT corridor, at Northeast 85th Street in Kirkland, is planned to include reconstruction of the existing cloverleaf interchange at an estimated cost of $300 million.